jynrock/Tetra/Assets/Notes/Game Rules.md

 commences.
 During the combat phase, all of the cards on the board that are currently owned by the player whose turn it is will take turns attacking.

-The order of attacks is always in reverse chronological order (IE - the most recently played card's attack happens first, the first played card's attack happens last).
+The order of attacks is always in reverse chronological order (the most recently played card's attack happens first, the very first played card's attack happens last).

-Cards will damage enemy cards in adjacent tiles only if the card has an arrow pointing at the tile.
+Cards will damage enemy cards in adjacent tiles only if the attacking card has an arrow pointing at the tile.

 When a card is damaged such that its health reaches 0, control of the card passes to the attacker.
 Its health is reset to 1.